JoinDevathon/GyllieGyllie-2016/README.md

+#Explanation:
+This plugin basically created wireless redstone.
+In order to do this you'll need two devices.
+A transmittor & a receiver.

+## Transmittor
+    This will send the wireless redstone to nearby receivers.
+To activate the device you need a direct redstone signal being put in.
+    Each transmittor has a 20 block range and can power an unlimited amount of receivers
+## Receiver
+    This will receive wireless redstone signals from nearby transmittors within range.
+It'll directly output redstone on the base block

+More info, recipe and demo found here: https://www.youtube.com/watch?v=QZN7fuOP78Q

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.